Hemlock Bark (PINUS BARK) Overview Information

 Hemlock Bark (PINUS BARK) Dosing

-The appropriate dose of pinus bark depends on several factors such as the user’s age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for pinus bark.
+The appropriate dose of eastern hemlock depends on several factors such as the user’s age, health, and several other conditions.
+At this time there is not enough scientific information to determine an appropriate range of doses for eastern hemlock.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.